SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 ![PINNS_COSINE](https://github.com/SohrabSamimi/Physics-Informed-Neural-Networks-example/assets/58103877/3e3350aa-18dc-4e3a-9015-8e22306984fb)

-The PINNS technique not only allows to get a good estimation of the function itself but also of its derivatives as shown below:
+The PINNS technique not only allows to get a good estimation of the function itself but also of its derivatives.

+We recall that NN'~ -sin and NN''~ -cos as shown below:

 ![1st 2nd derivatives](https://github.com/SohrabSamimi/Physics-Informed-Neural-Networks-example/assets/58103877/8dd8f52c-50d1-4059-8c10-f79c621841fa)